 - The audience (age, gender, general audience or specific readership)

-- What type of work you want—substantive or copy editing, or beta reading
+- What type of work you want—substantive or copy editing

 - Any particular concerns you have (Authors often have a sense of what might be problematic in a manuscript—dialogue, pacing, voice.
 Let me know if there is anything in particular you want me to pay attention to.)